bengl/copher/README.md

 If copher does not recognize an item type, it will be treated as a downloadable file.

-Copher also supports [S/Gopher][], allowing for TLS-encrypted gopher sessions.
-This may be triggered using `gophers` instead of `gopher` in URLs, or by adding 100000 to the port, either in a URL or in a Gopher menu entry.

 While [RFC 1436][] states that all text must be ASCII or Latin1, UTF-8 appears to be more prevalant on Gopher servers today, so Copher will interpret text as UTF-8 by default.
 This can be changed via the `--encoding` option.